EliseChap/PDL_2018-2019_GR1/INSTALL.md

 ## Get the project

-From GitHub, you must follow this link: https://github.com/EliseChap/PDL_2018-2019_GR1

 <h3 id=eclipse> For Eclipse </h3>

 First, you have to add the git repository to Eclipse.
 It's important to have the view visible on your Eclipse.
 For that, from the menu 'Window > Show views > Other > Git > Git Repositories'. <br/><br/>